laminar-run/hookmock/README.md

 Testing webhooks locally can be a pain, especially if your app relies on webhooks to function (at least I found).

-I needed to test a webhook integration locally, but I didn't want to have to set up a server to send the webhook.
-The payloads I needed to test with varied in size and complexity, so I needed a way to create a set of mock payloads that I could send to my local server.

 ## How?

 `hookmock` is a simple CLI tool that allows you to mock a webhook request locally.
 You can create a set of mock payloads, send a mock webhook to a local server, and view the mock webhook payload.